mtralka/mtralka/README.md

 ## 🛰️🖥️🧑‍🤝‍🧑 Matthew Tralka *(he/him/his)*

-Geospatial software engineer and remote senser at the [University of Maryland](https://geog.umd.edu/).
+Geospatial software engineer at [Planet](https://www.planet.com/).
+Previously, research faculty at the [University of Maryland](https://geog.umd.edu/).
 Passionate about making data more equitable, accessible, and approachable.

 Unfortunately (& ironically!), a lot of my work can't *yet* be made open-source.
 If you have a specific software-need that you think I can help with, please [contact](mailto:mtralka@umd.edu) me and I would be happy to help however I can.